ibi-group/transit-pois-pelias/pelias-config/README.md

 # Server Install

 To deploy this instance on a server (along with the associated webhook), an install script is provided in the `server-install` directory.

-This script was tested with Ubuntu 20.04 on an Amazon EC2 r5a.large.
-However, it should work with any Ubuntu/Debian-based server with minimal changes.

-The script assumes this repository has been copied to the home directory of the default ubuntu user (as a folder `transit-pois-pelias`).
-Running the `pelias-start.sh` script will then install all needed dependencies, set them up and launch the Pelias instance and a webhook for adding content to the instance.

-The server will run on port 80 (via nginx).
+More information is provided in the README in that directory.